⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Articulating your learning objectives can be challenging at first.
 Here are some resources to help:

-When the online course goals are determined, you can move to the next step: create a course outline.
+After determining the online course goals, create a course outline.
 This can be as simple as a topical outline or as detailed as a storyboard (or both).

 2. Determine Sequence